 Nothing says as much about your spa or massage practice as your treatment menu.
 Your treatment menu defines your business and sets it apart from competitors.
-It also conveys your knowledge and expertise when it comes to effective care for skin and the value of massage for healing and/or relaxation.
+It also conveys your knowledge and expertise in effective care for skin and the value of massage for healing and/or relaxation.
 Your treatment menu also should reflect the needs of your marketplace.
 If your business is located in an area with a high density of seniors, for example, your menu, in addition to the basics, should cater to their needs for treatments that deal with aging skin and therapeutic massage.

 Do your homework

-As Melani Edwards suggests in “Revamping Spa Menus, Immediate Success in Five Steps,” the first step to ensure that your spa menu gets results is to analyze the clients you have and the type of new clients you would like to attract in order understand their requirements and expectations.
+As Melani Edwards suggests in “Revamping Spa Menus, Immediate Success in Five Steps,” the first step to ensure that your spa menu gets results is to analyze the clients you have and the type of new clients you would like to attract to understand their requirements and expectations.
 You can do this through online surveys and email or social media questionnaires and asking clients directly.

-As part of conducting research, also look at current marketplace trends to determine ones that you might want to add to your menu.
+As part of conducting research, look at current marketplace trends to determine ones you might want to add to your menu.
 But before you add any new treatments, make sure that clients and prospects are good targets and how much they would be willing to pay.
 Profitability should always be a factor in whatever new services you offer.
 To that end, in addition to pricing, make sure that the number of treatments you offer makes sense for the size of your operation and the ability of your staff to perform them with equal proficiency.

-As you are creating your menu, don’t forget about retail offerings, suggests Bella Schneider, P.M.E. in “The Must Have Menu Necessary Skin Care Treatments for any Spa Menu.”
-You’ll want to make sure that each treatment has a relevant retail product that you can offer clients for use at-home in between visits.
+As you are creating your menu, don’t forget about retail offerings, suggests Bella Schneider, P.M.E. in “The Must-Have Menu Necessary Skin Care Treatments for any Spa Menu.”
+You’ll want to make sure that each treatment has a relevant retail product that you can offer clients for use at home in-between visits.
 As you update your menu, you should review your retail inventory and decide if it’s time to add new products or if there are products that you should no longer stock.

-Don’t forget design
+Don’t forget to design

 Clients and their needs change.
 Make sure that your menu offerings match the treatment goals of your clients.